alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 # How to Use Racing Simulator

-A vehicle simulator for the Dallara AV-21R.
-This simulator provides a way for teams to test their autonomous racing software with similar dynamics, sensors, and interface to the real car.
+A vehicle simulator for the Dallara AV-24.
+This simulator improves upon the original AWSIM developed by Autoware, and provides a high-fidelity testbed validated against real-world data.
+PAIRSIM interfaces with an autonomy stack to allow for testing of autonomous racing software with similar dynamics, sensors, and interface to the real car.

 ## Documentation
 1. How to use racing simulator (this page)